daniel-molina/visualequation/doc/UI.md

 1-level subeqs and 1-level supeq.
 These operations may act on higher level subeqs or supeqs if a numeric argument is passed.

+> **Reasoning about main advanced keybindings**:
+>
+>*  S-TAB/TAB are used in graphical text editors to inrease/remove indentation,
+>   but it is also commonly associated to navigate through different fields.
+>*  M-LEFT/M-RIGHT are used in graphical text editors to transpose words.
+>*  C-LEFT/C-RIGHT are used in graphical text editors to jump matching word
+>   boundaries.
+>*  S-C-LEFT/S-C-RIGHT are used in graphical text editors to select from cursor
+>   to word boundaries.
+>*  C-BACKSPACE/C-DEL are used in graphical text editors to delete from the
+>   cursor to word boundaries.
+>*  S-C-BACKSPACE/S-C-DEL are used in graphical text editors to delete from the
+>   cursor to line boundaries.
+>
+> In Visual equation:
+>
+>*  TAB is associated to mates.
+S-TAB/TAB select them and S-C-TAB/C-TAB
+>   transpose them.
+>*  M-LEFT/M-RIGHT push and pull subeqs to the boundaries of juxt-blocks or
+>   inside/outside blocks.
+>*  CONTROL and LEFT/RIGHT are associated to word boundaries.
+>*  C-LEFT/C-RIGHT selects first/last param.
+>*  S-C-LEFT/S-C-RIGHT increases selection until first/last param.
+>*  C-BACKSPACE/C-DEL deletes from cursor to first/last param.
+>*  S-BACKSPACE/S-DEL flats/voids blocks.
+>*  S-C-BACKSPACE/S-C-DEL delete from cursor to word boundaries, voiding any
+>   subeq that cannot be vanished.
+>
+> Main disparity is that S-C-TAB/C-TAB would fit better M-LEFT/M-RIGHT common
+> usage in graphical text editors.
+> However, it is a good feature that all commands using TAB are associated to
+> the same idea (mates) while ALT, which only has two cursor commands
+> involved because other keybindings may collide with the desktop keybindings,
+> performs an unusual action in text editors.

 ### Changing selection

 #### overwrite-mode (INS)